Inclusive post-secondary education

 Inclusive post-secondary education is defined as facilitating the inclusion of students with developmental disabilities in regular programs of study and campus life.
 Alberta has more inclusive post-secondary initiatives and more experience with inclusive post-secondary education than any other jurisdiction in the world.

 In 1995, MacEwan became the first college to support students with developmental disabilities.
-With the support of Alberta Association for Community Living and the provincially funded Persons with Developmental Disabilities (PDD) program, 18 post-secondary institutions across the province now offer inclusive educational opportunities to students with developmental disabilities.
+With the support of Inclusion Alberta and the provincially funded Persons with Developmental Disabilities (PDD) program, 18 post-secondary institutions across the province now offer inclusive educational opportunities to students with developmental disabilities.

 In the past 20 years students have taken a variety of programs at colleges and universities across the province.
 Some examples include: golf operations management, personal trainer, digital arts and media, animal health technology and nursing.